 JMM led alliance to strategise future course of action

-New Delhi, Dec 24: Hemant Soren, the chief ministerial candidate of the opposition alliance, which is on way to a decisive victory over the ruling BJP, Monday said the people of Jharkhand have given a clear majority to the JMM/Congress/RJD combine.
+New Delhi, Dec 24: Hemant Soren, the chief ministerial candidate of the opposition alliance, which is on way to a decisive victory over the ruling BJP, on Monday said the people of Jharkhand have given a clear majority to the JMM/Congress/RJD combine.

 Soren, who has been projected as the chief ministerial candidate of the alliance, said all the opposition partners will meet to "strategise the future course of action".